pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/15-when-stabilization-succeeds-too-well.md

 In this context, behaviors commonly labeled as “acting out” serve a specific regulatory function.
 They introduce friction into a relational field that has become too smooth.
 Conflict, argument, or provocation forces a response that reestablishes hierarchy.

-Any response from the object that clearly reasserts decisional authority, emotional steadiness, or superiority—whether firm, dismissive, or directive—collapses symmetry and immediately stabilizes the structure.
+Any response from the object that clearly reasserts decisional authority, emotional steadiness, or superiority (whether firm, dismissive, or directive) collapses symmetry and immediately stabilizes the structure.
 Escalation ceases not because reassurance was provided, but because geometry was corrected.

 This distinguishes PM-OCAC escalation from borderline dysregulation.
 Borderline escalation seeks contact, reassurance, or fusion.
 PM-OCAC escalation seeks differentiation.
 It ends as soon as asymmetry is restored, often without narrative repair or emotional processing.